-/YOU ARE COMFORTABLE WHEN you find a way to convert the amotional energy into find a way to convert the emotional energy into action, by taking a proactive role.
+/YOU ARE COMFORTABLE WHEN you

+find a way to convert the emotional energy into action, by taking a proactive role.
 Instead of remaining "the victim," you choose to act.
 You find small ways in which you are contributing to the problems and seek out those changes you could make to be less a "part of the problem" and become part of the solution.
 This is a wonderful start!